AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 }
 ```

-The generated fixtures will be assigned aliases product1, product2 and product3 respectively.
+The generated fixtures will be assigned aliases product1, product2, and product3 (respectively).

 ### Specifying the store scope for the data fixture

 <InlineAlert variant="info" slots="text" />

-At this time, the parameter is only available for Adobe Commerce developer, and will become publicly available with Adobe Commerce 2.4.6 release.
+At this time, the parameter is available to developers using the [2.4-develop](https://github.com/magento/magento2/tree/2.4-develop) branch only.
+Scheduled for release in 2.4.6.

-If you need to instruct the system to execute a data fixture in the scope of a specific store view, you can set the `scope` parameter value to the valid store view, website or store group identifier.
+If you need to instruct the system to execute a data fixture in the scope of a specific store view, you can set the `scope` parameter value to the valid store view, website, or store group identifier.

-In the example below, we create a new store with the `store2` identifier and a product.
-Then we create a guest cart under the `store2` scope and add a created product to it.
+In the following example, we create a new store with the `store2` identifier and a product.
+Then, we create a guest cart under the `store2` scope and add a created product to it.

 ```php?start_inline=1
 class QuoteTest extends \PHPUnit\Framework\TestCase